We offer volume discounts for orders over $5,000. Call us at (402) 469-6784 or contact us here.

 Spring Forage Pea (4010 Non-GMO)

 Spring peas are one of the fastest growing spring legumes.
 Planted in spring after the harshest winter cold has passed, spring peas will tolerate some light freezing.
-Peas are commonly planted with oats as a high quality spring feed either for hay or grazing or even a green manure.
+Peas are commonly planted with oats as a high quality spring feed either for hay or grazing, or even a green manure.
+Peas work well in a mix as they will climb other plants to access sunlight.
+These legumes will also contribute to nitrogen fixing.

 • Red Clover (Medium) - OMRI Inoculated Red Clover (Medium) - OMRI Inoculated